anasrana/R_Comments/README.md

 =============================================

 This package is forked from https://github.com/chrisborrowdale/Idiomatic-CSS-Comments-Snippets.
 The reason it was created is because
-I simply did not like the amount of space left under each block that was created.
+I simply did not like the amount of space left under each block that was created, and I knew there had to be a more intuitive way to choose what kind of comment you want to insert.

+Eurieka!
+Why not simply append an extra forward slash to denote what kind of comment you want to use?
+Since you already hit the key twice to make a basic SASS comment, why not hit it once or twice more to change the type of comment?

 ## Install